birds-canopy/canapy/README.md

 ### Dealing with data: the `Corpus` object

 The `Corpus` object is a representation of your dataset within canapy.
-It holds reference to audio data, is in charge with loading and formatting your annotations (when needed), and may also store some other things like preprocessed data - spectrograms, for instance.
+It holds reference to audio data, is in charge of loading and formatting your annotations (when needed), and may also store some other things like preprocessed data - spectrograms, for instance.